 If you have a Gastric Bypass surgery leak

 The chemicals (acid and enzymes) from the stomach cause an intense reaction in the tissues.
 The tissues become swollen, and they don’t hold stitches well.
 If you try to sew them, it is like sewing wet tissue paper together.
 Often times they cannot hold a stitch and the only thing you can do is place a drain in the area and hope that the drain will carry away the noxious fluids, allowing the body to heal itself.
-Sometimes the surgeon has to cut out the inflamed tissues to find good tissue to sew, but often this isn’t the time or place to do it.
+Sometimes the weight loss surgeon has to cut out the inflamed tissues to find good tissue to sew, but often this isn’t the time or place to do it.
 The drain will provide a place for the material to leave the stomach, and the body will wall those materials off, protecting the rest of the inside of the body.
-If the body is unable to close off the hole, sometimes months later a surgeon can go in and repair it—when all of the inflammation, swelling, and scar tissue has calmed down.
+If the body is unable to close off the hole, sometimes months later a bariatric surgeon can go in and repair it—when all of the inflammation, swelling, and scar tissue has calmed down.
 Some leaks, however, when caught early, are simply sewn back together, and it is just means a few extra days in the hospital.
-These patients are very lucky.
+These gastric bypass surgery patients are very lucky.

 During this time, you need to good nutrition, yet don’t need anything that might aggravate the leak.
-Your surgeon might insert a special feeding tube in your bowel, or put you on intravenous nutrition (called Total Parentral Nutrition, TPN).
+Your weight loss surgeon might insert a special feeding tube in your bowel, or put you on intravenous nutrition (called Total Parentral Nutrition, TPN).
 You may need to be on this for months.
-Sometimes the insides become so inflamed and scarred that the surgery has to be revised.
+Sometimes the insides become so inflamed and scarred that the weight loss surgery has to be revised.
 You might be able to have another bariatric surgery another time, maybe not.

 What is a weight loss surgery leak test?

-Surgeons always worry about leaks.
+Weight loss surgeons always worry about leaks.
 We watch patients carefully for any sign that one might be developing so that we can treat the leak as soon as possible and prevent as much damage as possible.

 Leaks between the two pouches in Roux en Y gastric bypass surgery